 Benjamin Zipser appeared for the successful defendant in Super Vision Resources Ltd v AC Holdings Co Pty Ltd NSWSC 65, a Commercial List proceeding involving a claim, rejected by the Court, that property sales were voidable because they were made with intent to defraud creditors.

-Benjamin Zipser appeared for the successful respondent in Flourentzou v Spink NSWCA 315, which concerned the nature of contributions towards the purchase and renovation of a property.
+Benjamin Zipser appeared for the successful respondent in Flourentzou v Spink NSWCA 315, which concerned the nature of contributions towards a property.
 The NSW Court of Appeal clarified the law, having accepted Benjamin’s submission on the issue, that in imposing a constructive trust it is not necessary to trace the specific enhancement in property value resulting from a financial contribution.

 John Hyde Page appeared for the successful taxpayer in Addy v Commissioner of Taxation FCA 1768, in which the Australian Federal Court held that the working holiday maker tax contravened a non-discrimination clause in the Australia-UK tax treaty.
 The “landmark ruling” on the “backpacker tax” has been reported in the media in eight countries and reportedly may affect around 75,000 working holiday makers.